What you should know when deploying .NET 6 application to Linux-based App Service?

 YAML Deploy pipeline

-Application is executed in Container so you have to manually set Startup Command to get application running.
+Application is executed in Container so you have to manually set Startup Command to get the application running.
 It took some time to figure this out.

 - task: AzureWebApp@1